 Not only is yoga a holistic approach to fighting migraines as they’re happening, it’s also a proactive approach to reduce the pain.

-A 2014 study found that headache frequency and intensity was reduced in people who practiced yoga in addition to their regular treatment regimen.
+A found that headache frequency and intensity was reduced in people who practiced yoga in addition to their regular treatment regimen.
 These participants also experienced an improvement in vagal tone, which refers to the amount of activity in the PNS.

 Overall, yoga improved the cardiac autonomic balance.
 Disturbances in the autonomic nervous system and in the regulation of the circulatory system are associated with migraines.
 If balance is restored, the likelihood of a migraine is reduced.